GoosefleetEO/allianceauth-buyback-program/README.md

 Do not mix group and state restrictions as this may lead into logic error.
 If you need to mix then create a separate programs for them.
 {: .alert .alert-danger}

+## Program item settings
+You can modifyindividual item settings or allow items for a program that has set `allow all items = False` via the `modify item` menu for each program.

+Set a item specific tax for each item.
+The tax wil be applied on top of the default tax for the program.
+You can also disallow an item from beeing accepted in the contract completely.

+The item specific tax can also be a negative value allowing you to decrease taxes on certain items.
+{: .alert .alert-info}